Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having a long-term infection

 You don't need any special preparation for this test.
-Tell your doctor whether you have had any recent or long-term infections.
-Also, let your doctor know about any medications you are taking, including over-the-counter medications, herbs, and supplements.
+Tell your healthcare provider whether you have had any recent or long-term infections.
+Also, let your provider know about any medications you are taking, including over-the-counter medications, herbs, and supplements.